gitferry/Grant-program/README.md

 Generally, your project will have better chances to get accepted if:

-- It presents a **well-researched** or tested concept, for which ideally you are able to show some prior work.
+- It presents a **well-researched** or tested concept, for which ideally you can show some prior work.
 - You can demonstrate that the project will be **maintained** after completion of the grant, be it through an obvious commitment to the technology from your side, additional funding sources, or an existing business model.
 - Your team has **proven experience** with the relevant languages and technologies and/or a strong technical background.
 We ask you to provide the GitHub profiles of all team members as part of your application and will examine these for past activity and code quality.
 Naturally, you can also link to projects on other platforms.
 - Your application is **rich in technical details** and well-defined.
-- You can clearly present how your project stands out among competitors or implements technology that doesn't exist in the ecosystem yet.
+- You can present how your project stands out among competitors or implements technology that doesn't exist in the ecosystem yet.

 Additionally, it must fulfill the following requirements: